-Two series were run where the spider (also an adult female P. princeps) was alternately given either a position (Series 8) or a prey (Series 9) to jump at, on the same apparatus (similar to that used for Series 4, as shown in Figure 5), and at the same distance (D_T = 6 cm) and direction relative to gravity (γ_T = -60°).

-Results (Figure 16) showed that this spider jumped much faster toward the prey than toward the position.
+Two series were run where the spider (also an adult female P. princeps) was alternately given either a position (Series 8) or prey (Series 9) to jump at, on the same apparatus (similar to that used for Series 4, as shown in Figure 5), and at the same distance ($D_T = 6 \text{ cm}$) and direction relative to gravity ($\gamma_T = -60^\circ$).
+Results (Figure 17) show that this spider jumped much faster toward the prey than toward the position.
 Because the same platform was visible to the spider, at the same distance, in both series, it is likely that this result was not due to any difference in estimation of distance by the spider, but that it represented a real tendency to move more quickly toward prey.

-Figure 16.
+Figure 17.
 Jumps by an adult female Phidippus princeps toward targets at a constant 6 cm distance, at a direction of -60° relative to a horizontal plane.
 The apparatus used for these jumps is shown in Figure 5 (Series 4).
 For Series 8, the spider jumped to an inclined platform (position), and for Series 9, the spider jumped to a lure (prey) at the same position as the edge of that platform.
-Boxes indicated ± 1 standard deviation from the mean for each set of trials.
-Mean values (intersecting red lines) are shown ± 1 standard deviation.
+Boxes indicated ± standard deviation from the mean for each set of trials.
+Mean values (intersecting red lines) are given +1 standard deviation.
 Significance of differences between respective means (arrows) were assessed with a one-tailed t test.
-This spider jumped significantly faster toward the prey.
+This spider jumped significantly faster toward the prey at the same distance and direction relative to gravity.